jstreeter23/johns-reunion/README.md

 ### Step 2: Create Database Tables

+**Important:** The database schema has been updated.
+Use the SQL below which reflects the current registration form structure.

 1. In your Supabase dashboard, go to **SQL Editor**
 2. Click **New query**
 3. Paste the following SQL and click **Run**: